The International Capital Markets Review: Luxembourg

 Reprieve from payment may be applied for if the global performance of an undertaking's business is compromised, in the event that the undertaking is unable to obtain further credit or fresh monies or no longer has any liquidity, whether there is a cessation of payments, or in the event that a provisional decision has been taken to withdraw the undertaking's licence.
 In these circumstances, the CSSF may request the court to apply reprieve from payment proceedings to the undertaking.
 The reprieve from payment cannot exceed six months, and the court will lay down the terms and conditions thereof, including the appointment of one or more persons responsible for managing the reorganisation measures and supervising the undertaking's activities.

-A petition for liquidation may be filed by either the public prosecutor or the CSSF.
-This will typically occur in a situation where a reprieve from payment cannot cure an undertaking's difficult financial situation, where the undertaking's financial situation is so serious that it can no longer satisfy its creditors or where the undertaking's licence has been permanently withdrawn.
+A petition for liquidation may be filed either by the Luxembourg public prosecutor or by the CSSF.
+This will typically occur in a situation where the reprieve from payment cannot cure the undertaking's difficult financial situation, where the undertaking's financial situation is so serious that it can no longer satisfy its creditors or where the undertaking's licence has been permanently withdrawn.
 The court will appoint a judge-commissioner and one or more liquidators.
 The court may decide to apply bankruptcy rules in respect of the liquidation and, accordingly, fix the suspect period (which may date back no more than six months before the date of filing the application for reprieve from payment).
 The court as well as the judge-commissioner and the liquidators may decide to vary the mode of liquidation initially agreed upon.
 The liquidation procedure is terminated when the court has examined the documents submitted to it by the liquidators and the documents have been reviewed by one or more commissioners.
-Voluntary liquidation by an entity is possible only where the CSSF has been notified thereof by the undertaking one month before notice is given to hold an extraordinary general meeting of the shareholders called to consider the voluntary liquidation.
+Voluntary liquidation by an entity is possible only where the CSSF has been notified thereof by the undertaking one month before notice is given to hold the extraordinary general meeting of the shareholders called to consider the voluntary liquidation.

 v Role of exchanges, central counterparties and rating agencies

-The LxSE was incorporated on 5 April 1928 as a société anonyme, and the first trading session took place on 6 May 1929; in November 2000, it entered into a cooperation agreement with Euronext.
+The LxSE was incorporated on 5 April 1928 as a société anonyme and the first trading session took place on 6 May 1929; in November 2000, it entered into a cooperation agreement with Euronext.
 The LxSE is managed by a board of managers appointed by the general meeting of the LxSE's shareholders.

 Clearstream Banking, SA in Luxembourg is one of the major European clearing houses through which more than 2,500 banks, financial institutions and central banks worldwide exchange financial instruments.
-It is wholly owned by Clearstream International SA, which is a wholly owned subsidiary of the Deutsche Börse Group.
+It is wholly owned by Clearstream International SA, which is a wholly-owned subsidiary of the Deutsche Börse Group.
 Clearstream Banking ensures that cash and securities are promptly and effectively delivered between trading parties.
 It also manages, administers and is responsible for the safekeeping of the securities that it holds on behalf of its customers.
 Over 300,000 domestic and internationally traded bonds, equities and investment funds are currently deposited with Clearstream Banking.
 Clearstream Banking settles over 250,000 transactions daily and is active in 58 markets.

 Clearstream Banking is often described as a bank for banks.
-Basically, its duty is to record transactions between the accounts of different participants in Clearstream Banking, and use that data to calculate the relative financial positions of participants in relation to each other.
+Basically, its duty is to record transactions between the accounts of different participants in Clearstream Banking, and use that data to calculate the relative financial positions of the participants in relation to each other.

-LuxCSD, a new central securities depository for Luxembourg, is jointly (50–50) owned by the Luxembourg central bank and Clearstream Banking.
-LuxCSD provides the financial community with central bank money settlement services as well as issuance and custody services for a wide range of securities, including investment funds.
+LuxCSD, a new central securities depository for Luxembourg, is jointly (50-50) owned by the Luxembourg central bank and Clearstream Banking.
+LuxCSD provides the financial community with central bank money settlement services as well as issuance and custody services for a wide range of securities including investment funds.

-LuxCSD was designated a securities settlement system by the Luxembourg central bank, which is a requirement to operate under the protection of the Settlement Finality Directive, and has received European Central Bank approval for its Securities Settlement System being eligible for use in collateralisation Eurosystem credit operations.
+LuxCSD was designated a securities settlement system by the Luxembourg central bank, which is a requirement to operate under the protection of the Settlement Finality Directive, and has received European Central Bank approval for its Securities Settlement System being eligible for use in the collateralisation Eurosystem credit operations.